initmahesh/MLAI-community-labs/Lab2-solargen-with-function-calling/airtableapi.md

    ![image](https://github.com/chatcontract/django-ml-backend/assets/72710483/54f4a448-a8d7-446c-bb34-5182d97d53ae)

 3. Add the column names to the table:
-   * If you are here from `Lab 4` then use the following column names.
+   * If you are here from `Lab 4 Vertex AI Agents` then use the following column names.
       * ```
         [
            Name,